-Net cash outflows from operating activities occurring during the second quarter this year amounted to \$28.56 million compared to net cash inflows of \$42.67 million over the same period last year.
-The near \$70 million cashflow difference is mainly explained by increased inventory purchasing activities resulting in additional cash outflows and lower inventory sales resulting in less cash inflows.
-On a year-to-date basis, the higher net cash inflows are mainly the result of higher than usual sales of Plan B inventories in the first quarter, which are due to a high volume of inventory carrying over from the previous dairy year and the support price increase of September 2018 which prompted processors to repurchase their inventory before the increase.
+Net cash outflows from operating activities occurring during the third quarter this year amounted to \$50.30 million compared to \$71.65 million over the same period last year.
+The near \$21 million difference in cash movements is mainly explained by lower inventory purchasing activities and lower inventory sales during the current three-month period.
+On a year-to-date basis, the higher net cash inflows are mainly the result of higher than usual sales of Plan B inventories in the first quarter of 2019, which are due to a higher than usual volume of inventory at the beginning of the dairy year.